 What is Recommended Content?

-Grow uses AI and machine learning to populate its Recommended Content widgets with items the user is most likely to click on based on the page they’re browsing.
+Grow uses machine learning to populate its Recommended Content widgets with items the user is most likely to click on based on the page they’re browsing.

 If a user is logged in, Recommended Content encourages readers to view personalized recommendations; the intelligence powering those recommendations is based on what they have interacted with before (items they’ve favorited, shared and clicked on) from the recommendation widgets.

 If a user isn’t logged in (and most won’t be), the Recommended Content widgets will show content that users will most likely want to see based on the behavior of other users who read the same article.

 Basically, the Recommended Content engine has to “test” different content to see what users are most likely to click on.
 Over time and the recommendations will get better and better as it learns what your users prefer and how to optimize for better click-through rates (CTRs).

 Related content, by contrast, is content related to the post that the reader is currently viewing.

 This may sound like a minor difference, but it’s quite significant.

 Sometimes, posts that show up in the Recommended Content widgets can be of a “related” nature to tags or categories but more often than not, it is much smarter.